Dibyaprakash19/IOT-13/README.md

 ```

-Other source files can be found at this [ LINK ](https://github.com/sp4s-s/iot-4sem-25 "All Files")
+Other source files can be found at this [ REPO ](https://github.com/sp4s-s/iot-4sem-25 "All Files")
+This repo is configured to host machines via ssh key-gen
+for further development of processed sensor data log files to provide latest real-time updates.☁️